holczmannb/IndexSorter/README.md

  2. Runtime depends on the maximum value in the array<BR>
  3. It can work with negative numbers with transforming the values to pozitive by adding the minimal values to each element <BR>
  4. It can work with real numbers with transforming the values to integer whole number with multiplication by 10s. <BR>
  5. Better reprezentation of the helper array to avid big size array (memory usage and loop size).
-The represenation is godo for natural business numbers becasue the values in the helper array are 1 bits only.
+The represenation is good for natural business numbers becasue the values in the helper array are 1 bits only.